Is Your Toddler Ready for a Big Kid Bed? Signs and Transition Tips - Baby Chick

 Share

-Is My Toddler Ready for a Big Kid Bed?
+Is My Toddler Ready For A Big Kid Bed?

 First and foremost, you always need to do what feels best for your family, but I recommend waiting as long as possible before making the transition to a big bed.
-Toddlers between the ages of 2.5 and 3.5 are usually close to being ready but do not be afraid to wait even longer if sleep is going well in the crib!
+Toddlers between the ages of 2.5 and 3.5 are usually close to being ready, but do not be afraid to wait even longer if sleep is going well in the crib!

 So, how do you know if your toddler is ready or not?
 Before going into ways to transition from a crib to a big kid bed, we first want to establish if they are ready.
 This will determine how smoothly the transition goes.
 Some reasons to wait a little longer include the following:

-Waiting for your toddler to be more developmentally mature where they have the verbal skills to understand the rules of having a big girl/boy bed.
+Waiting for your toddler to be more developmentally mature, where they have the verbal skills to understand the rules of having a big girl/boy bed.
 I call these “sleep manners,” and they include being able to communicate with you clearly.
 This can prevent many bedtime battles.

 A crib provides four walls that keep your toddler in a safe zone.
 Once toddlers are in a big kid’s bed, they can get out and walk around.
 This could lead to falling or getting injured when unsupervised.
 The only exception to this rule is if your baby is crawling out of the crib anyway!